Biosecurity Management Plan (Pest Management Plan)

 The Pest Management Working Group, now known as the Biosecurity Management Working Group, was formed to implement the Pest Management Plan, now known as the Biosecurity Management Plan, by considering all pests in relation to the range of land management priorities in the Douglas Shire Council area.

 Learn more about the pest plants most threatening to our natural environments as you go on patrol with Council’s Pest Management team, now known as the Biosecurity Management team.

-Feral pigs, feral and wild dogs, including dingoes and cane rats are considered to be pests in the Douglas Shire Council area.
+Feral pigs, feral and wild dogs, including dingoes are considered to be pests in the Douglas Shire Council area.

 Responsibilities of Council